oharaandrew314/3303Bomberman/README.md

 ###Usage Instructions

 1. Run the Jar to open the Launcher
-2. The launcher is self-explanatory
+2. Create a Server (if you wish to host the server)
+3. Create a Client
+	3.1.
+Enter the <IP>:<PORT> of the host to connect to (initially localhost) 3.2.
+The client will launch and attempt to connect to the server on the host
 3. The server and clients include help menus for applicable topics
-4. The server must create a new game before clients can start the game

-Do NOT run the game using other main methods or with command-line arguments.
-The game is not yet tested to run on a Network, and all other configurations can be made with the Launcher and its linked GUIs.
+It is not reccomended to attempt to use command-line arguments to launch the server and client, they are deprecated and unmaintained

 ###Extras
 - Full Graphical View